kboubakri/particle_filter/README.md

 and a particle filter.

 - **robot.py** : It represents all the components of the robot, meaning the robot and the distance sensor classes.
 To respect strictly the principle of the Object Oriented
-Programmation, an instance of the distance sensor should belongs to the robot but in this particular case, the sensor is a "magical" device than can can estimate the distance of the robot between the robot and the static landmarks and always attribute the right landmark to the right computation.
+Programmation, an instance of the distance sensor should belongs to the robot but in this particular case, the sensor is a "magical" device than can estimate the distance of the robot between the robot and the static landmarks and always attribute the right landmark to the right computation.
 Therefore, distance sensor is an attribute of the base class.